RahmaniErfan/distributed-web-crawler/README.md

 # Search Engine Crawler

-This project is a web crawler built using Scrapy, designed to extract information from specified websites.
+This project is a distributed, depth-first web scraper built using Scrapy, designed to extract information from specified websites.
 It utilizes `scrapy-playwright` for handling JavaScript-rendered content, ensuring comprehensive data extraction from modern web pages.
+The crawler is designed for distributed operation, allowing multiple instances to work concurrently and efficiently.

 ## Setup